 #3 – You have a limited pool of technical resources

-Many people assume that because of SIP trunking’s basis in the cloud, that it needs technical experience to implement and manage.
+Many people assume that because of SIP trunking's basis in the cloud that it needs professional experience to implement and manage.

 This is not the case.

-If you select proper supplier, installation is straight-forward and the associated maintenance and administration can be completed in an easy-to-use online customer portal.
+If you select a proper supplier, installation is straight-forward, and the associated maintenance and administration can be completed in an easy-to-use online customer portal.
 The move to SIP puts everything on one network, creating more streamlined infrastructure requirements.

 #4 – You wish to leverage unified communications to improve productivity

 SIP trunking and unified communications go hand in hand.
-If your team benefits from integrated video, presence, instant messaging, or application integration, then SIP would be a good companion to your business.
+If your team benefits from integrated video, presence, instant messaging, or application integration, then SIP would be an excellent companion to your business.

 The fact that the old (PSTN) telephone network is being phased out in the next 8 - 10 years means all businesses will need to switch to SIP trunking eventually.

-If any of the afore mentioned points are applicable to your business, it would be a good idea to consider moving over to SIP sooner rather than later.
+If any of the points mentioned above apply to your business, it would be a good idea to consider moving over to SIP sooner rather than later.